Pál Joensen

 Pál Joensen (born 10 December 1990) is a Faroese elite swimmer.
 He was born in Vágur, Suðuroy, Faroe Islands.
 He has won World and European Championship medals.
 His bronze medal in the men's 1500 metre freestyle at the 2012 FINA World Swimming Championships (25 m) in Istanbul was the first medal won by a Faroese swimmer at the World Aquatic Championships.

 He competed at the 2012 Summer Olympics for Denmark in three events: 400 metre freestyle, 4 × 200 metre freestyle relay and 1500 metre freestyle.
 As a Faroese athlete, he competed for Denmark as the Faroe Islands do not have a separate Olympic body.

 Joensen holds many of the national swimming records for the Faroe Islands; and these records are not only in freestyle.
 In short course swimming he holds most of the records in breaststroke, butterfly and individual medley too.

 Personal life

 Born in the Faroe Islands, he moved to Copenhagen in August 2012, where he swims at the Danish National Training Centre.
 He is now swimming for Aalborg Svømmeklub and for the Faroe Islands.
 While in the Faroe Islands he had to train in a 25 m short course pool, because there was no 50 m pool in the Faroe Islands.
 He was training with Susvim (Susvim is short for Suðuroyar Svimjifelag, which means Suduroy Swimming Club).
 His trainer in the Faroe Islands was Jón Bjarnason.

 International swimming career

 FINA World Championships 2007

-At the 2007 World Aquatics Championships in Melbourne, Australia, Joensen competed in five individual events – 50 m, 100 m, 200 m, 400 m, 800 m freestyle and 1500 m freestyle.
+At the 2007 World Aquatics Championships in Melbourne, Australia, Joensen competed in five individual events – 50 m, 100 m, 200 m, 400 m, 800 metre freestyle, and 1500 metre freestyle.
 He did not proceed past the heats stage in any of the events.